 - Wash your hands frequently with alcohol-based hand rub or soap and water for at least 20 seconds

 - Maintain social distancing / Avoid close contact

 - Avoid touching eyes, nose and mouth

-- Cover nose and mouth when coughing and sneezing with tissue or flexed elbow
+- Cover nose and mouth when coughing and sneezing with a tissue or flexed elbow

 - If you have fever, cough and difficulty breathing, seek medical care early